 What's At Stake

-Local, independent restaurants are the backbone of our communities, tourism, and redevelopment in every corner of the U.S. We directly employ over 11 million people across the country, and indirectly employ over 5 million workers up and down the food supply and delivery chain — from growers, packers, fisherman, linen services, delivery people and more — whose livelihoods depend on each sale our restaurants and bars make.
-We also contribute significantly to the $760 billion in annual sales in the restaurant economy.
+Our nation’s 500,000 local, independent restaurants anchor our communities, drive domestic and international tourism, and invigorate development in every corner of the U.S. We directly employ over 11 million people across the country, and indirectly support 5 million more workers up and down the supply chain.
+We support growers, packers, fishermen, vintners, butchers, bakers, and millions of other small businesses that depend on our restaurants and bars.
+Individually we are small, but collectively we are vast.
+Restaurants annually contribute $760 billion sales to the economy.

 Independent restaurants are small businesses.
-But, unlike many other small businesses, our cash flow is completely dependent on current business.
+Unlike many other small businesses, our cash flow is completely dependent on sustained business.
 We pay today’s bills with last week’s revenue.
 If there is no revenue, those bills go unpaid.
-Economists estimate that there needs to be a minimum of $120 billion cash flow just to pay our current bills, rent, and taxes — and that’s before we pay our employees, who are the front line of service in this hospitality industry and the backbone to the local economies our businesses sustain.
+Economists estimate that there needs to be a minimum of $120 billion cash flow to our industry just to pay our backlogged bills, rent, and taxes – and that’s before we pay our employees, who we cannot even hire back if other operational costs go uncovered.

-On top of all of our usual expenses, we will also now have new unforeseen expenses upon reopening, such as PPE equipment and more frequent use of cleaning supplies.
-In a recent survey conducted by the IRC and James Beard Foundation, 71% of independent restaurant owners reported having debt in excess of $50,000, representing landlords, farmers, fishermen, bakers, and others left waiting in this time of need.
-As the country acclimates to the coronavirus paradigm, capacity restrictions, and public hesitancy to return to restaurants, restaurants face near-insurmountable barriers to returning to normal revenue.
-In a recent survey conducted by the James Beard Foundation, independent restaurant owners estimated 60% capacity as the minimum required to reopen their businesses.
-For many, this will be impossible to achieve while adhering to social distancing practices.
+On top of all of our usual expenses, we will now have to pay for PPE equipment and more frequent use of cleaning supplies.
+In a recent survey conducted by the IRC and James Beard Foundation, 71% of independent restaurant owners reported having debt in excess of $50,000.
+These outstanding bills represent farmers, fishermen, bakers, and others left waiting in this time of need.

-In the financial meltdown of 2008, the federal government bailed out institutions that were “too big to fail” while paying too little attention to the workers who needed help the most.
-Today, in the case of independent restaurants, “we are too small to fail.”
+In the financial meltdown of 2008, the federal government bailed out institutions that were “too big to fail’ while paying too little attention to the workers who needed help the most.
+Today, in the case of independent restaurants, “we are too small to fail,” and there is too much at stake to ignore 16 million workers.

 About the Independent Restaurant Coalition